qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.8.x.md

 low, which is a waste of resources.

-With dynamic CPU saturation, we set an `optimizer_cpu_budget` to drive the number of CPUs to saturate with optimization tasks.
+With dynamic CPU saturation, we set an `optimizer_cpu_budget` to drive the number of CPU _cores_ to saturate with optimization tasks.
 Specifically, if the value is:

-- `0`: Qdrant keeps one or more CPUs unallocated
+- `0`: Qdrant keeps one or more CPU cores unallocated
-- A negative number: Qdrant subtracts this from the number of available CPUs
+- A negative number: Qdrant subtracts this from the number of available CPU cores
-- A positive number: Qdrant assigns this exact number of CPUs to your configuration
+- A positive number: Qdrant assigns this exact number of CPU cores to your configuration

 The default value for `optimizer_cpu_budget` is `0`.
+For most users, the default works well.
+It allocates most CPUs for building indexes, while saving some CPUs to handle searches.

 With our [Collections](/documentation/concepts/collections/) API, you can configure how Qdrant saturates the CPUs in your configuration.